Hedwig7s/Stuffed-Classic/structure.md

 - `../main.ts` - Initializes the server, main entrypoint

-- `contextmanager.ts`
-  - `ContextManager` class: Contains all shared state in the program

 ## data/

 Files related to in memory data storage and file storage